Props, Performing and Costuming

 It is a well known fact in the performing arts that both sexes look better under stage lighting with makeup of one sort or another.
 Plus Belly Dancers, with our 'exotic' personas, need to look, well, exotic.

-I don't think males need as much makeup as gals, but I'm still experimenting.
-I often use colored sparkle gel on my face, and I like to use Kohl, a traditional middle eastern and eastern Indian type of eye liner.
+I always use Kohl, a traditional middle eastern and eastern Indian type of eye liner.
 Unlike what is generally done with eyeliner in the west, Kohl is applied to the inner eyelids (Between the eyelashes and the eye itself).
 It really makes your eyes stand out.
+It also helps with bright sunlite (its original purpose) as well as bright stage lighting.

 It seems that many women don't like the traditional way of applying Kohl, with a small "stick", preferring to painstakingly line their inner eyelids with an eyeliner pencil, or using their finger to apply Kohl powder to their closed eye hoping enough will squeeze through to do the inner eyelids and accepting some on the outer lids as well.